 Northwestern’s recent support from the NIH will expand upon this work, enabling Feinberg investigators to further study HFpEF to improve diagnosis, treatment and patient outcomes.
 Additionally, Feinberg investigators have already made significant contributions to the advancement of HFpEF treatments and identifying at-risk patient groups.

 In a study published in Nature Medicine, a team of investigators including Shah and Khan found that dapagliflozin — a drug commonly used to treat type 2 diabetes — improved symptoms and physical limitations in patients with HFpEF.

 Utilizing Machine Learning

 Feinberg investigators have also employed machine learning to identify patients diagnosed with hypertension who were at risk of HFpEF.
-Led by Yuan Luo, PhD, associate professor of Preventive Medicine in the Division of Health and Biomedical Informatics and chief AI officer for the Institute for Augmented Intelligence in Medicine, the team used machine learning technologies to identify subgroups of patients with hypertension who expressed abnormal cardiac mechanisms.
+Led by Yuan Luo, PhD, associate professor of Preventive Medicine in the Division of Health and Biomedical Informatics and chief AI officer for the Institute for Artificial Intelligence in Medicine, the team used machine learning technologies to identify subgroups of patients with hypertension who expressed abnormal cardiac mechanisms.